BrUn3y/Brun3y/README.md

 <br>
 <p align="justify">
 "I have a strong passion for utilizing and experimenting with emerging technologies.
 As a Software Engineer at IBM, I have the opportunity to apply my skills and knowledge to develop innovative solutions that address complex challenges.
 In my role, I continuously seek out new technologies and approaches to enhance the development process and improve the quality of the final product.
-I am driven by the satisfaction of creating high-quality software that meets the needs of clients and end-users.
+I'm driven by the satisfaction of creating high-quality software that meets the needs of clients and end-users.
 I believe that staying on top of the latest trends in technology is crucial to remain competitive in the industry, and I'm committed to continuous learning and growth in my field."
 </p>